modolabs/Kurogo-Mobile-Web/doc/Guide/themes.rst

 Tutorial: Implement a Simple Theme
 **********************************

 Because of Kurogo's breadth and depth, implementing a simple theme is a multi-step process.
-However, each step can be broken down into fairly discrete tasks, and with Kurogo v1.2 there are far fewer CSS files and image assets that need to be revised or replaced.
-Of course, theming can be as deep and extensive as you desire (part of Kurogo's scalable )
+However, each step can be broken down into fairly discrete tasks, and with Kurogo v1.2 there are significantly fewer CSS files and image assets that need to be revised or replaced to create a workable theme.
+Of course, theming can be as deep and extensive as you desire.
+This is part of Kurogo's underlying philosophy of flexibility and scalability -- making it easy to get up and running while supporting potentially limitless customization and extension to meet your organization's specific mobile needs now and in the future.

 -----------------------------------
 1. Create a working theme directory